QMSS-G5063-2025/Group_A_Citi_Bike/Data_Processing.md

 dfManhattan = dfNeighborhoods[manhattanFilter]
 ```

-## Reading in CITI Bike Station Locations
+## Reading in CITI Bike Station
-Please use the following code to extract an array of JSON objects, each of which represent a CITI bike station.
+Please use the following code to extract an array of JSON objects.
+Each JSON object contains information (including but not limited to latitude, longitude, station name) about a unique bike station.
 ```python
 import json
 bikeStationsFilepath = "./input/citi_bike_station_information.json"